 Some kids use lots of toilet paper so need help with that.
 Others are quick to get a new roll even when there’s lots of paper left on the end of a roll.
 Some just don’t know how to take off the old roll and replace it.
 If you find yourself constantly changing the empty toilet roll then #1 in this series might just be the solution.

 Child friendly and within reach

-Cleaning supplies are altogether in one place in the utility room and each bathroom has a set of cleaning products.
+Cleaning supplies are all together in one place in the utility room and each bathroom has a set of cleaning products.
 The cleaning supplies belong to the bathroom and not to the person.
 It’s not my cupboard, for example where I keep all MY supplies.
 It’s the cupboard under the sink where the supplies are kept. #3 where does it live.

 4 When it’s gone- follow through